headjoe3/Rocrastinate/docs/1-4-component-types.md

     . . .
 end
 ```
-[Roblox-ts](roblox-ts.github.io) also provides static type safety in this scenario; however, this assumes you want your entire codebase to be written in TypeScript
+[Roblox-ts](roblox-ts.github.io) also provides static type safety in this scenario; however, this assumes your entire codebase is already written in TypeScript.

 It should be noted that "props" in this case means something different from "props" in Roact/React. "props" are properties defined upon constructing Components, but these values can also be changed using Getter/Setter methods if defined.
 In React terms, 'props' and 'state' are conflated here.